prashjet/popkinmocks/docs/source/user/datacube_noise.md

 fig.tight_layout()
 ```

-In the bright central pixel (left) the SNRs of the two noise models are equal.
-At the outer pixel (right) the SNR of the `ShotNoise` model has decreased in line with the decreased flux, while for `ConstantSNR` it remains high.
+In the bright central pixel (left) the SNRs of the two noise models are equal, both with SNR=100.
+At the outer pixel (right) the SNR of the `ShotNoise` model has decreased in line with the decreased flux, while for `ConstantSNR` the SNR remains high.